yugeniom/S4_xColab/README.md

 __bootstrap__()
 ```

 5) S4_xColab is now permanently installed on your Google Drive.
-To create a simulation, create a new Colab Notebook with the following heading cell, followed by your own simulation code:
+You could need to close all and logout from google, then wait some time (even several hours) for Gdrive to sync the newly intalled .so libraries in the "libraries" folder.
+When you see the .so files in libraries, S4xColab is ready to actually run.
+To create a simulation, open a new Colab Notebook with the following heading cell, followed by your own simulation code:
 ```
 from google.colab import drive import os, sys